 The keys verses in Deuteronomy 6:4-9 and Deuteronomy 11:16-21 tell us several key points about decorating our homes with Scripture.

 - What?
-We are supposed to put specific parts of Scripture on our doorframes — the commands of God.
+We are supposed to put specific parts of Scripture on our doorframes—the commands of God.
 I really thought about this lately and looked at the verses around my own home.
 I noticed something.
 I have quite a few verses on trust, on prayer, on good character, and on love, but I had very few that were “commands” of God.
 I kinda got the feeling that my walls were a little selfish and me-oriented, rather than obedient and God-oriented.
+I want to work on this.

 - Why?
 The verses are to be written down so that we will talk about them!
 Many of the verses in my home were placed there intentionally to help me stop sinning, to remind me to pray, or to encourage me.
-However, I was lacking in very many verses that were placed to remind me to have conversations with my children.
+Verses can be strategically placed to remind me to have conversations with my children.

 I also keep a file folder filled with pages ripped from magazines, so that I can get ideas.
 (Another reason why I love Pinterest so much!
 It’s easier than cutting out and filing magazine pages.)
+I also have an album of ideas on my phone.
 I love to collect old calendar pages, especially ones with Bible verses printed on them.
 My favorites are adorable little animals with appropriate Scripture verses that were printed on a 1980s calendar from Friends of Israel.
 (Yes, I’ve saved them that long.)

 Places to buy wall art online: